 I personally don't see any problem with that, and if I had the money I would invest heavily in advertising, marketing, writers and other things to grow the Suki Desu and my other projects.
-But what bothers me about all of this is the herd effect, and how it can end up ruining the fame of these online Japanese courses.
+But what bothers me about all this is the herd effect, and how it can end up ruining the fame of these online Japanese courses.

 The Launch Formula and the Herd Effect

-Luiz Rafael from the Japanese online program was a pioneer in the launch formula, he was the first to apply these marketing techniques in his Japanese course, but he is the only one who tries to differentiate himself as much as possible from the others.
+Luiz Rafael from the online Japanese program was a pioneer in the launch formula, he was the first to apply these marketing techniques in his Japanese course, but he is the only one who tries to differentiate himself as much as possible from the others.

-Maybe you don't like a teacher, so it's nice to have several options for online courses.
+Maybe you don't like a teacher, so it's good to have several options for online courses.
 I believe that Luiz Rafael is the only Japanese teacher who applies the launch formula alone, the others simply hired marketing specialists to take care of all this sales part (which is the same lol).

 Why am I writing about this?